aurelievasseur/angular-tour-of-heroes/README.md

 - Created separate, reusable Components.
 - Used a property binding to give the parent control over the child.
 - Used the @Input decorator to make the property available for binding by an external Component.
+- Refactored data access to a class.
+- Registered a Service as the provider at the root level so that it can be injected anywhere in the application.
+_ Used Angular Dependency Injection to inject it into a component.
+- Gave the service get data method an asynchronous signature.
+- Discovered Observable and the RxJS Observable library.
+- Used RxJS of() to return an observable.
+- Created a service for loosely-coupled communication between classes.
+- Injected a service into another service.

 ## Development server